What’s the Difference with Closed vs. Open-Source Software Delivery Platforms?

 - Armory has provided a fully supported, enterprise-grade distribution of Spinnaker since early 2017.
 Spinnaker powers the Core of our Platform, enabling software teams to ship better software, faster.
 Get more details on Armory’s Platform here.

-- Armory offers automated canary analysis solution using Kayenta open-sourced by Google and Netflix, which leverages metrics from Datadog, New Relic, Prometheus and Stackdriver to promote or kill canary deployments in an automated fashion.
+- Armory offers automated deployment verification solution using Kayenta open-sourced by Google and Netflix, which leverages metrics from Datadog, New Relic, Prometheus and Stackdriver to verify deployments in an automated fashion.

 Here are other inaccuracies from the Harness PDF:

-- We find that most companies run tests in Jenkins, which is why Spinnaker is not trying to reinvent the wheel here.
+- We find that most companies run tests in Jenkins and other CI systems which is why Spinnaker is not trying to reinvent the wheel here.
 We believe in using the best tool for each need.
 Spinnaker will surface the results of tests to pass or fail the pipeline, providing for an optimal workflow.

-- Spinnaker allows you to do to this.
-Spinnaker provides for user-configured integrations via a webhook stage in deployment pipelines.
-For example, Google has a new security software supply chain product called Grafeas (also open source) for Kubernetes.
-Using Spinnaker’s webhook functionality enables a much broader range of options to be integrated.
+- Spinnaker allows you to easily do to this.
+Spinnaker provides for user-configured integrations via a webhook and runjob stage in deployment pipelines.
+For example, Google has a security software supply chain product called Grafeas (also open source) for Kubernetes.
+Using Spinnaker’s webhook and runjob functionality enables a much broader range of options to be integrated.
 Additionally, with Spinnaker, users can freely integrate with any APIs, and not be tied to just the ones provided by the CD platform itself.

 - Spinnaker supports pipeline templates out of the box.
 Spinnaker’s declarative service, Keel, is a new way of defining the intended state and the system converges on that to ensure it stays in that state.
 Additionally, Spinnaker is platform agnostic.

-- Armory offers Certified Pipelines, a way to automate & enforce load testing, integration testing, security scanning, and canaries.
+- Armory offers a Policy Engine, a way to automate & enforce compliance policies around integration testing, security scanning, and pipeline verification.

 - This exists in Spinnaker today.
-Armory Spinnaker can publish logs to a centralized logging server like Splunk, Sumo Logic or Syslog.
+Armory Spinnaker can publish very rich logs and telemetry that provide full audit trail for each deployment to a centralized logging server like Splunk, Sumo Logic or Syslog.
 Learn more here.

 - There are already industry standard secret stores like Hashicorp Vault, Nike Cerberus